-This recipe for West Indian coleslaw or Virgin Islands coleslaw is inspired by my island home of St. Thomas, Virgin Islands and is absolutely delicious.
-I’ve had people come to my home to eat and say “I don’t like coleslaw”, and then leave as coleslaw converts.
+This recipe for West Indian coleslaw or Virgin Islands coleslaw with raisins is inspired by my island home of St. Thomas, Virgin Islands and is absolutely delicious.
+I’ve had people come to my home to eat and say “I don’t like coleslaw”, but, I like this coleslaw.

-The only thing is, growing up in the Caribbean; I always had to grate the cabbage and carrots by hand using what’s know as a box or hand grater.
+The only thing is, growing up; I always had to grate the cabbage and carrots by hand using what’s know as a box or hand grater.
 These days you can just by a bag of cabbage/carrot slaw mix and everything from that point is easy.
-Although, I will say from a flavor stand point, I prefer my Virgin Islands coleslaw made using freshly grated cabbage and carrots.
+Although I will say from a flavor stand point, I prefer my Virgin Islands coleslaw made using freshly grated cabbage and carrots.

 What if I Don’t Want to Spend My Time Grating Carrots and Cabbage

-If you’re super busy or want to save time, or prefer to buy the bagged stuff, One 14 oz bag of shredded cabbage and carrots will do the trick.
+C’mon?
+Seriously?
+OK, f you’re super busy or want to save time, one 14 oz bag of shredded cabbage and carrots will do the trick.

-From a dietary stand point, this West Indian coleslaw is naturally gluten free.
+From a dietary stand point, this West Indian coleslaw is naturally gluten and dairy free.

 So creamy and delicious this coleslaw recipe is a fan favorite.
-Even though I no longer live in the Virgin Islands, I always smile to myself every April (Carnival time), Thanksgiving and Christmas when Google tells me that there is an uptick in blog visitors looking for this recipe.
+Even though I no longer live in the Virgin Islands, I always smile to myself every April (Carnival time), Thanksgiving and Christmas when there is an uptick in blog visitors looking for this recipe.

 Try my Virgin Islands coleslaw recipe and see what you think.